 For participants of the EDRS, cocaine was the third most commonly used stimulant drug (after ecstasy and cannabis) with 68% reporting recent use in 2020, the highest percentage of participants in the study’s history (Peacock et al. 2020).

-Recent data from the National Wastewater Drug Monitoring Program (NWDMP) show that the population-weighted average consumption varies based on drug type and geographic area.
+Recent data from the National Wastewater Drug Monitoring Program (NWDMP) show that the population-weighted average consumption of stimulant drugs varies based on drug type and geographic area.

 It is important to note that the NWDMP does not measure all drug types and cannabis (the drug found to have the highest self-reported level of recent consumption in the 2019 NDSHS) was not included in the comparison of the highest consumed drugs monitored by the program.
 For further information, see Box HARM2 and Data quality for the National Wastewater Drug Monitoring Program.